PanosKefalas/minimalPortfolio/_posts/2023-04-09-priceMonitoring.md

 Further customization is possible according to client requirements.
 Also an email notification could be sent when an update in the webpage has been spotted.

-*In conclusion, this project demonstrates my proficiency in web scraping, data cleaning and storage using the Google Sheets API, and integrating with LookerStudio for report generation.
-These skills are valuable for data-driven projects that require collecting and analyzing information from websites.*